MarkBind/markbind/docs/devGuide/maintainerGuide.md

 * If there are significant changes (e.g. breaking changes, new release), a `minor` release is needed:

 a.
-Do a `npm version minor` as per normal.
+Run `npm version minor` as per normal.

 b.
 Update the version number inside `src/lib/markbind/package-lock.json` and `src/lib/markbind/package.json` manually.
 This is because `npm version` will not automatically update the numbers from the outside.
 (Note: You do not have to commit these changes immediately, as we also have to rebuild the test files in the next step anyway.)